MahaBourada/Assurini-Admin/README.md

 <h3>
   <b>Objective:</b>
 </h3>
-<p>A website that allows you to manage the creation, viewing, edition and deletion of insurance companies and plans as well as viewing the general statistics of the app's data.</p>
+<p>A website that allows you to manage the data of insurance companies and plans as well as viewing the general statistics of the app's data.</p>
 </li>

 <li><h4>